 - Pet the Dog: When partnered with Mai, he senses a conflict between her body and spirit (as per her back story, she was born as male and then transformed into a girl thanks to a Grimoire) and encourages her to abandon her current form to fix that problem.

-- Is on the receiving end of this in his interactions with Blake and Jubei, where the latter acknowledges his human side, and the former promises to protect him, should he promise to not hurt the innocent.
+- Is on the receiving end of this in his interactions with Naoto Shirogane, Blake, and Jubei.
+Jubei acknowledges his human side and believes that Merkava is more than a mindless beast, Blake promises to protect him, should he promise to not hurt the innocent, and Naoto vows to find the human soul within, and investigate his peculiar condition.
+Naoto is even kind enough to address him as "Merkava-san".

-- Power Echoes: Merkava doesn't speak like a human would, instead communicating via telepathy.
+- Power Echoes: Merkava doesn't speak like a human would, instead he communicates via telepathy.
 His "voice" has a distinct reverb effect.

 Weapon: Iris Blade: Kamiji-no-Homare